Last updated: March 6th, 2022

 Focus on optimizing your personal branding first and post to your profile directly – not the company page.

 This goes against the grain of most branding advice on any other platform.
-Normally, you would be encouraged you to promote the heck out of your company, on the company page.
+Normally, you would be encouraged to promote the heck out of your company, on the company page.
 LinkedIn is the opposite.

 Influential Executive ran a study on LinkedIn on this fact and found that executives and leaders outperformed their company and brand counterparts on engagement on the platform – by 320%.